Aerial view of the city of Paris - Montmartre

 Trailer

-Discover the concept in video
+Watch the concept video

 Border of an iPhone-type phone screen